straup/panels-www/README.md

 * **endpoint** is a fully-qualified URL of where to send an HTTP POST request
 * **formdata** is a [FormData]() object containing a reference to the file and any other parameters required by the endpoint

-	// For example assume a file called panels.custom.js
+For example assume a file called `panels.custom.js` which defines the following functions:
-	// www/javascript/panels.custom.js is explicitly ignored by the .gitgnore file.

 	function panels_custom_prepare_upload(file, cb){